 We were designated “community development volunteers,” helping tribal chiefs undertake or finish local building programs, such as clinics, schools and roads.
 Some of us would be assigned to the capital, Monrovia, while others would be sent “upcountry,” to the more remote bush areas.
 Individual assignments would be determined after we arrived in Liberia for training.

 After a few days in Washington, mostly finishing paperwork, we flew to Paris and connected on a plane to Senegal.
 At Dakar Airport we waited a few hours before our next flight, which enabled me to observe the tall, handsome, high-cheeked Senagalese in their fezzes and flowing robes as they strode through the terminal.
 We hadn’t even ventured outside the airport, yet already we were in a demonstrably different world.
-The next flight was a short hop to The Gambia.
+The next flight was a short hop to Gambia.
 The plane’s air conditioning conked out, and we sweated profusely the half hour or so until we landed in Bathurst (now known as Banjul).
 Despite being the nation’s capital, the city wasn’t very cosmopolitan, judging by the landing strip, which consisted of a metal grid laid out across a large grassy field, a remnant of World War II, we were told.
 We waited inside the “terminal,” a concrete blockhouse about the size of a Greyhound bus station.
 Finally we loaded onto the plane for the last leg of the trip, a two-hour flight to Monrovia.

 Liberia’s capital was lined with tin-roofed shacks, alongside small one- and two-story concrete block structures housing small shops, restaurants, movie theaters and night clubs.
 In the nicer section of town, we could see fairly grand and expansive estates.
 That was where the Americo-Liberian elite and the diplomatic corps lived.
 Near the oceanfront, protected by guardhouses and formidable two-story spiked fencing, stood the executive mansion.
 It was known as the White House, and with its porticos and columns bore some resemblance to the American version.
 Mostly, the city was dusty, tawdry and squalid.
 Many parts of it smelled of the stinky fish oil used for cooking.

 I didn’t care.
 The people were friendly, helpful and polite, and the city seemed exotic.
 Plus there was a lot to learn – about history, culture, politics – a whole new way of life.
 Our team was housed in a Peace Corps apartment building in town, and from there we ventured out every day to the Peace Corps offices and training facilities.
 Most of our construction training was outside, hands on.
 We spent a week laying out a road, learning to use a variety of survey tools including an engineer’s level.
 Another week we clambered up the beams of a new house and built a roof.
 It was hot, dusty, work, fun and interesting – but totally useless.
-As we later learned, our principal clients, the paramount and village tribal chiefs, managed their own building and construction projects and supplied the labor.
+As we later learned, our principal clients, the local paramount and tribal chiefs, managed their own building and construction projects and supplied the labor.
 Our real function would be to act as middlemen, funneling money from the U.S. Agency for International Development to worthwhile projects.
 The challenge would be to identify the best ones and facilitate the flow of cash.
 As such, we met with USAID officials to learn their protocols and personnel.

 After a month of what might be called basic training, we began the second phase, heading upcountry to visit the bush.
 Ah, the bush!
 It wasn’t what you saw in King Solomon’s Mines or Tarzan and the Leopard Woman.
 There were no monkeys swinging from vines or crocodiles gliding smoothly across slow-moving rivers.
 The canyon of foliage that hugged most country roads was so thick you could hardly see what was inside.